rr-/szurubooru/API.md

 - `<token>`: the token that can be used to authenticate the user.
 - `<note>`: a note that describes the token.
 - `<enabled>`: whether the token is still valid for authentication.
 - `<expiration-time>`: time when the token expires.
-It must include the timezone as per RFC3339.
+It must include the timezone as per RFC 3339.
 - `<version>`: resource version.
 See [versioning](#versioning).
 - `<creation-time>`: time the user token was created, formatted as per RFC 3339.
 - `<last-edit-time>`: time the user token was edited, formatted as per RFC 3339.